Juan Belmonte: Life

 Juan Belmonte was the single matador that changed the style of bullfighting.
 Born with slightly deformed legs, he could not run or jump like other boys and so when he finally began his career as a matador, he firmly planted his feet on the ground, never giving way.
 He forced the bull to go around him, whereas others until then had jumped almost constantly like circus performers.

 During his bullfighting career he received 24 serious wounds and 'countless minor ones'.
 He later developed a grave heart condition, identified by a Madrid specialist who advised him to 'go easy' and to stop riding, an instruction that he initially took to heart but, in the last spring of his life, disobeyed in order to ride his favourite horse, Maravilla, on the ranch with his son.
 Shortly before his death he learned that he had lung cancer.
 After a final morning ride, he returned home to his ranch house, took his 6.35mm pistol from a drawer in his study and shot himself.
 He died within a week of his 70th birthday.
 Berman and Wallace suggest that this may have been a 'copycat suicide'; on hearing of his friend Hemingway's suicide in 1961, Belmonte is said to have answered 'Well done.'

 The circumstances surrounding his death are the source of some controversy.
-A popular version, seen for example in Life, describes events substantially as follows: when Belmonte's doctor told him that, because of his lifelong injuries and trauma, he could no longer smoke cigars, ride his horses, drink wine or perform sexual acts with women, he decided he was ready to die.
-He ordered that his favourite horse be brought to him, took a handful of cigars, two bottles of his favourite wine and rode out to his finca.
+A popular version, described in Life, has Belmonte's doctor telling him that, because of his lifelong injuries and trauma, he could no longer smoke cigars, ride his horses, drink wine or perform sexual acts with women.
+He decided he was ready to die, had his favourite horse be brought to him, took a handful of cigars, two bottles of his favourite wine, and rode out to his finca.

 A film about his life, Belmonte, was released in 1995.

-He is interred at the cemetery of Seville, 20 yards from the grave of his rival of seven seasons, Joselito.
+He is interred at the cemetery of Seville, 18 m from the grave of his rival of seven seasons, Joselito.
 His wish was to be buried in the robe of his Holy Week fraternity.
-At the time of Belmonte's death, Catholic rules prescribed against suicide victims' being buried in consecrated ground.
-According to today's more pastoral norms, a suicide victim is considered to be temporarily insane, and thus might be accorded Catholic burial.
-Nevertheless, Belmonte's death provoked a strong sadness in the city of Seville.